Earn a paycheck while you learn. Get paid more as your skills grow.

 No matter where you are in your education journey, there’s a path for you:

-In many Colorado programs, you’ll be hired as a teacher or long-term substitute with a special apprenticeship credential.
-You may already be working in a school as a paraeducator (also called a paraprofessional, teacher’s aide or teaching assistant).
+You may already be working in a school as a paraprofessional (also called a paraeducator, teacher’s aide or teaching assistant).

 As an apprentice, you’ll get paid from day one.
 In some programs, your pay increases as your skills grow!
 You’ll also benefit from: